Because 6pm comes every single day.

 There are a hundred of these apps.
 I built my own because I wanted exactly what I wanted — scan a UPC as you unpack groceries, tag it as a protein, side, or dessert, and when dinner comes around the planner gives you options based on what's actually in your kitchen.
 Because we've all stood in front of the fridge at 6pm, staring, with absolutely no plan, even though you just went shopping.

 No accounts, no huge dependencies, no bloat.
+A personal project I decided to make nice and neat.

 The scanning system is solid enough that I'm pulling it out for other projects.
 The rest is just a thing that works for my house.
 YMMV.